Remco28/github_dashboard/README.md

-# 📊 GitHub Project Tracker Dashboard
+# 📊 GitHub Repository Dashboard

 A comprehensive Streamlit dashboard that provides insights into your GitHub repositories, including visualizations, activity tracking, and productivity features to help you stay motivated and organized.